Vincent Madeley Harris: Bishop of Beaumont

 On July 4, 1966, Harris was appointed the first bishop of the newly erected Diocese of Beaumont by Pope Paul VI.
 He received his episcopal consecration on September 28, 1966, from Bishop John Morkovsky, with Bishops Leo Byrne and James Hogan serving as co-consecrators, at St. Vincent de Paul Church in Houston.
 For the next five years, Harris worked to organize the new diocese and implement the decrees of the Second Vatican Council.

-During the 1960s, Harris put pressure on segregated Knights of Columbus councils in the diocese that refused to admit African-Americans.
+During the 1960s, Harris pressured the racially segregated Knights of Columbus councils in the diocese to admit African-Americans.

 Coadjutor Bishop and Bishop of Austin

-On April 27, 1971, Paul VI named Harris as coadjutor bishop of the Diocese of Austin and titular bishop of Rotaria.
+On April 27, 1971, Paul VI named Harris as coadjutor bishop of Austin and titular bishop of Rotaria.
 When Bishop Louis Reicher resigned on November 15, 1971, Harris automatically became the second bishop of Austin.
 During his tenure, the diocese increased in Catholic population but suffered repeated financial difficulties.